tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 ![Bypass Launcher](../images/Panacea-ModLoader/Bypass%20Launcher.png)

-6. Keep the extraction folder location as default, and click on the **"extract game data"** button.
+6. Keep the extraction folder location as defaulted by the wizard, and click on the **"extract game data"** button.
 You will need to wait a few minutes for the process to complete.

 ![Extraction Window](../images/Panacea-ModLoader/Extraction%20Window.png)